hubii-world/HUBII-World/readme.md

 ## Features

-- Quick and easy to us
+- Quick and easy to use
 - Minimal dependencies
 - Demonstrates best practices for a Python package